Insurance Contracts

 Offer and Acceptance

 In insurance, the offer is typically initiated by the insurance applicant through the services of an insurance agent, who must have the authority to represent the insurance company, by filling out an application for insurance.
 Sometimes the application for insurance can be filed directly with the insurance company through its website.
-How the offer is accepted will depend on whether the insurance is for property, liability, or life insurance.
+How the offer is accepted depends on whether the insurance is for property, liability, or life insurance.
 For property and liability insurance, the offer is the application for insurance and the payment of the 1st premium, or the promise to do so.
 In most personal lines of insurance, the agent can accept the offer for the company, binding the company to the contract.

-A binder is a temporary contract that can be oral or written that binds the insurance company to the contract immediately until it has a chance to examine the application, and issue a formal policy.
+A binder is a temporary contract that can be oral or written that binds the insurance company to the contract immediately until it can examine the application and issue a formal policy.
 Through the binder, the insurance becomes effective immediately.
 Most binders are written and include general information, such as the type and amount of insurance, the name of the parties, and the time during which the binder is effective.
 However, once a formal policy is issued, then the terms of the policy override the binder.
 This is particularly true for oral binders, for once a written policy is issued, the parole evidence rule makes the written policy determinative where there is any conflict between the oral and written agreement.
 If a mistake was made in the policy, such as mistyping the wrong policy value, then the contract can be reformed by correcting the mistake to prevent unjust enrichment of either party.

 However, some agents cannot bind the insurance company, in which case, the insurance company must receive and accept the application, or it can reject it.
 The insurance is not effective until the company accepts the application.